-Procrastination – How it is driven by Ego and How to Stop.
+The Procrastination Meaning – How it is driven by Ego and How to Stop.

-How many times do we say we are going to do something, and then don’t to it?
+What is the procrastination meaning and how does it relate to me?
+Well, how many times do we say we are going to do something, and then don’t do it?
 How many times do we say we are going to do something, notice we don’t do it, and still don’t do it?
 We are procrastinating.
-Even when we are aware we are procrastinating, we still procrastinate.
+Even when we are aware, we are procrastinating, we still procrastinate.
 It makes you wonder what is really going on with us.
 More importantly, how do we stop procrastinating?

 When we are humble, or without ego, we say what we mean, and we do what we say.
 We don’t pretend to others, or to our self, that we are something we are not.
 Notice that nowhere do I relate being humble to being meek, weak, timid, or small.
 Real humility comes with a quiet confidence that is a source of power and resolve.

 So how does humility help break the pattern of procrastination and get on with what we really want?
 It all begins with awareness.

 The ego and the false self-images of the mind tricks us into procrastinating.
 When you are aware of these tricks you can avoid falling for them.
 To help develop this awareness we’ll start by looking at your belief system and ego and see how they work.

 The Procrastination Meaning of Why We Procrastinate